 Parallels does its best not to slow down your Mac software, too.
 When not in use, it pauses the virtual machine to reduce the load on your computer.

 Parallels Desktop Lets You Run Other Operating Systems

 If you’re interested in running operating systems other than Microsoft Windows, Parallels will handle that as well.
-If you’d like more details, have a look at my full Parallels Desktop review.

 You might like to run macOS on a virtual machine.
 That can be useful if you want to test a new app without compromising your main machine, or if you have an app that only works on an older version of OS X, say a 16 bit program that is no longer supported.

 I also tried Linux.
 Installing Ubuntu was straightforward.
 Various distributions of Linux can be installed with a single click.

 However, running these operating systems under Parallels didn’t feel as responsive as Windows.
 I imagine Parallels have spent their efforts tuning their software to Windows, the operating system most people buy the software to run.